Supporting learner progression: assessment guidance

 - evaluating learning, including through observation, questioning and discussion

-- providing relevant and focused feedback that actively engages learners, encourages them to take responsibility for their learning, and which moves their learning forward
+- providing relevant and focused feedback that actively engages learners, encourages them to take responsibility for their learning, and moves their learning forward

-- encouraging learners to reflect on their progress and, where appropriate, to consider how they have developed, what learning processes that they have undertaken and what they have achieved
+- encouraging learners to reflect on their progress and, where appropriate, to consider how they have developed, what learning processes they have undertaken and what they have achieved

 - providing opportunities for learners to engage in assessing their own work and that of their peers, and supporting them to develop the relevant skills to do this effectively

 - developing learners’ skills in making effective use of a range of feedback to move their learning forward

 - involving parents and carers in learner development and progression, with the learner’s involvement in this dialogue increasing over time

 - engaging in dialogue with leaders and fellow practitioners to ensure they have a clear picture of the progress being made within their school